 Discipline rates for students with disabilities and nondisabled students are calculated by dividing the number of students who received out-of-school suspensions or expulsions totaling more than 10 days by total-year enrollment as reported at the end of the school year (survey 5).
 The risk ratio is calculated by dividing the discipline rate of students with disabilities by the discipline rate of nondisabled students.
 A risk ratio of 1.0 indicates that students with disabilities and nondisabled students are equally likely to be suspended/expelled.
-The resulting rates are reported for students with disabilities and nondisabled students with disabilities.
+The resulting rates are reported for students with disabilities and nondisabled students for three years from 2010-11 through 2012-13 along with risk ratios for students with disabilities.